-- Visiting hours will be posted at each correctional facility.
-1. - Visitors who arrive to visit with less than 30 minutes left in the session will not be checked in. a. - b.
-Holiday visiting will be posted at each facility. - Addresses of the facilities are: C. - (1) NDSP 3100 Railroad Avenue Bismarck, ND 58501 - (2)JRCC 2521 Circle Drive Jamestown, ND 58401 - (3)MRCC 1800 48th Avenue Southwest Bismarck, ND 58504
+- 1. Visiting hours will be posted at each correctional facility. - a.
+Visitors who arrive to visit with less than 30 minutes left in the session will not be checked in. - b.
+Holiday visiting will be posted at each facility. - c.
+Addresses of the facilities are: